nicholasjrusso/nicholasjrusso.github.io/_pages/about.md

 Contact: nicholasrusso@g.harvard.edu

 ## News

+### February 2026
+I traveled to Togo for a project investigating the connections among deforestation, climate, and human health.
+In collaboration with the University of Lomé, I helped survey forest composition and structure in some of the country's disappearing patches of forest, and then visited <a href="https://www.birdpartners.org/" target="_blank">IBCP</a> researchers in Fazao-Malfakassa National Park for some bird surveys.

 ### January 2026
 **New paper** published in _Global Change Biology_! <a href="https://onlinelibrary.wiley.com/doi/10.1111/gcb.70688" target="_blank">[link]</a>.
 This review, led by Sarah Worden, describes Congo Basin carbon stocks and fluxes as well as threats to the region's carbon cycle.